mlswg/mls-protocol/draft-ietf-mls-protocol.md

 that two members will generate Commit messages simultaneously, based on the same state.

-When this happens, there is a need for the members of the group to deconflict the simultaneous Commit messages.
-There are two general approaches:
+The extent to which this is a problem, and the appropriate solution, depends on the design of the Delivery Service.
+Per the CAP theorem, there are two general classes of distributed system:

-* Have the Delivery Service enforce a total order
-* Have a signal in the message that clients can use to break ties
+* Consistent and Partition-tolerant, or CP, systems can provide a globally consistent view of data but may stop working if there are network issues.
+* Available and Partition-tolerant, or AP, systems continue working despite network issues but may return different views of data to different users.

+Strategies for sequencing messages in CP and AP systems are described in the next two sections.
+Implementations MUST only update their cryptographic state when they have a reasonable degree of certainty that their Commit was accepted.
+The generation of Commit messages MUST NOT modify a client's state, since the client doesn't know at that time whether the changes implied by the Commit message will conflict with another Commit or not.
+Similarly, a client MUST NOT send Welcome messages corresponding to a Commit until it's clear that the Commit has been accepted.

-As long as Commit messages cannot be merged, there is a risk of starvation.
-In a sufficiently busy group, a given member may never be able to send a Commit message, because he always loses to other members.
+Regardless of how messages are kept in sequence, there is a risk that in a sufficiently busy group, a given member may never be able to send a Commit message because they always lose to other members.
 The degree to which this is a practical problem will depend on the dynamics of the application.

-It might be possible, because of the non-contributivity of intermediate nodes, that Commit messages could be applied one after the other without the Delivery Service having to reject any Commit message, which would make MLS more resilient regarding the concurrency of Commit messages.
-The Messaging system can decide to choose the order for applying the state changes.
-Note that there are certain cases (if no total ordering is applied by the Delivery Service) where the ordering is important for security, ie. all updates must be executed before removes.

-Regardless of how messages are kept in sequence, implementations MUST only update their cryptographic state when valid Commit messages are received.
-Generation of Commit messages MUST NOT modify a client's state, since the endpoint doesn't know at that time whether the changes implied by the Commit message will succeed or not.

-## Server-Enforced Ordering
+## CP Ordering

-With this approach, the Delivery Service ensures that incoming messages are added to an ordered queue and outgoing messages are dispatched in the same order.
-The server is trusted to break ties when two members send a Commit message at the same time.
+With this approach, the Delivery Service ensures that incoming messages have a linear order and all members agree on that order.
+The Delivery Service is trusted to break ties when two members send a Commit message at the same time.

-Messages should have a counter field sent in clear-text that can be checked by the server and used for tie-breaking.
-The counter starts at 0 and is incremented for every new incoming message.
-If two group members send a message with the same counter, the first message to arrive will be accepted by the server and the second one will be rejected.
-The rejected message needs to be sent again with the correct counter number.
+The Delivery Service can either rely on the `epoch` field of an MLSMessage, or messages can have an additional counter field sent in cleartext that's checked by the Delivery Service and used for tie-breaking.
+The counter would start at 0 and be incremented for each subsequent message.
+If two group members send a message with the same counter, or two Commits with the same `epoch`, the first one to arrive would be accepted and the second one would be rejected.
+The rejected message would either be dropped by the client or resent later.

-To prevent counter manipulation by the server, the counter's integrity can be ensured by including the counter in a signed message envelope.

-This applies to all messages, not only state changing messages.
+The counter approach would be done to apply ordering to all messages, while the `epoch` approach would be done to only ensure an order on Commits.

-## Client-Enforced Ordering
+## AP Ordering

-Order enforcement can be implemented on the client as well, one way to achieve it is to use a two step update protocol: the first client sends a proposal to update and the proposal is accepted when it gets 50%+ approval from the rest of the group, then it sends the approved update.
-Clients which didn't get their proposal accepted, will wait for the winner to send their update before retrying new proposals.

-While this seems safer as it doesn't rely on the server, it is more complex and harder to implement.
-It also could cause starvation for some clients if they keep failing to get their proposal accepted.
+With this approach, the Delivery Service is built in a way that may be significantly more available or performant than a CP system, but offers weaker consistency guarantees.
+Messages may arrive to different clients in different orders and with varying amounts of latency, which means clients are responsible for reconciliation.

+Upon receiving a Commit from the Delivery Service, clients can either:

+1. Pause sending new messages for a short amount of time to account for a reasonable degree of network latency and see if any other Commits are received for the same epoch.
+If multiple Commits are received, the clients can use a deterministic tie-breaking policy to decide which to accept, and then resume sending messages as normal.
+2. Accept the Commit immediately but keep a copy of the previous group state for a short period of time.
+If another Commit for a past epoch is received, clients use a deterministic tie-breaking policy to decide if they should continue using the Commit they originally accepted or revert and use the later one.
+Note that any copies of previous or forked group states MUST be deleted within a reasonable amount of time to ensure the protocol provides forward-secrecy.

+In the event of a network partition, a subset of members may be isolated from the rest of the group long enough that the mechanisms above no longer work.
+This can only be solved by sending a ReInit proposal to both groups, possibly with an external sender type, and recreating the group to contain all members again.

 # Application Messages